 Cabinet Type Best For Biggest Limitation

-Stock Cabinets Tight budgets, rentals Fixed sizes, limited durability
+Stock Cabinets Tight budgets, rentals, quick refresh Fixed sizes, weaker durability, more wasted space

-Custom Cabinets Long-term homes, remodels Higher upfront cost
+Custom Cabinets Long-term homes, premium fit & function Higher upfront investment

-The right choice depends on layout flexibility, humidity exposure, storage needs, and how long you plan to stay in your home.
+The “best” choice depends on layout fit, humidity exposure, storage needs, and how long you plan to stay in your home.

 Stock Cabinets: Lowest Cost, Highest Compromise